 Every organization is looking for a perfect recipe for the growth of their company.
 With the SaaS business model’s rise, companies will claim to structure their strategy around “customer success.”
 In other words, customer’s experience and agreed business outcomes are the guiding philosophy of this new business model.

-Therefore, every customer who signs up for a product/service should find success and has the potential to become a lifetime customer provided the organization delivered their brand promises and the business impact is worth the long term investment.
+Therefore, every customer who signs up for a product/service should succeed and become lifetime customers.
+The organization delivered its brand promises, and the business impact is worth the long-term investment.
 Emilia pointed out, “a business relationship starts when the customer commits with a partnership with the company.”

-However, the brand experience can start much earlier in the process when they are seeking to resolve a business challenge or pain point.
+However, the brand experience can start much earlier when they seek to resolve a business challenge or pain point.
 Why?
 Because potential customers don’t know exactly what they want but know they need to resolve an issue.

 Yet, the impact of the platform/service and the relationship hasn’t been fully measured (or realized) based on these conditions: